neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 and [API](https://datashuttle.neuroinformatics.dev/pages/api_index.html)
 for reference documentation).

-To setup, we can use the `make_config_file` command to tell Datashuttle our project details.
+To setup, we can use the `make-config-file` command to tell Datashuttle our project details.

 We need to tell Datashuttle: